Kenzo911/tk-kowan/README.md

     "cityName": "Tokyo",
     "history": "Tokyo, formerly known as Edo, became Japan's political center in 1603 when Tokugawa Ieyasu established his shogunate here.
 The city was renamed Tokyo ('Eastern Capital') in 1868 when it became the imperial capital.", "currency": "JPY",
+    "visa": {
+      "required": "No",
+      "type": "Visa-Free",
+      "duration": "90 days",
+      "notes": "US citizens can stay visa-free for tourism/business up to 90 days.
+Passport must be valid for duration of stay.
+Proof of onward/return ticket may be required.", "estimatedCost": "Free"
+    },
     "costs": {
       "flights": "$800-$1200",
       "accommodation": "$700-$1000",